 The DS Division annually inspects chemical substance emissions.
 We inspect and closely manage the volume of chemicals emitted into the environment (air, water, and soil), including those contained in wastewater and solid wastes.

-The amount of chemical substances used increased 5.2 times in 2011 compared to 2001.
-However, through continuous investment in air pollution prevention facilities and process improvements, environmental emissions decreased by a staggering 51% during the same period.
+The amount of chemical substances used increased 7.3 times in 2012, as compared to 2001.
+However, through continuous investment in air pollution prevention facilities and process improvements, environmental emissions decreased by a staggering 24% during the same period.

 Signatory to Voluntary Agreement

 The Giheung site signed a voluntary agreement (30/50 Program) for chemical emissions reduction with the Han River Basin Environmental Office on June 25, 2009.
 The agreement is a program among businesses, civic groups, and the government to reduce chemical emissions by 30% in 3 years and by 50% in 5 years, respectively.

 Isopropanol (IPA) emissions comprise the largest portion of emissions from the Giheung factory.
 We have cut IPA emissions by 30% in 2011, and we plan to increase that amount by 50% by 2013 compared to 2007 levels through optimizing the efficiency of the emissions treatment system and improving the manufacturing process.